 No hidden fees · HIPAA secure · Pay only if approved.

 A little awareness saves money and prevents housing problems.
-Here is how to tell legitimate Delaware requirements from misleading claims.
+Here’s how to tell legitimate Delaware requirements from misleading claims.

 Provide comfort and companionship and help ease symptoms of anxiety, depression, trauma, and more.
 No special training is required.
 Protected for housing under the Fair Housing Act with a valid letter from a licensed provider — no public-access or air-travel rights.